brandenbonaby/hyperv-testing/README.md

-    My testing tool for the hyperv drivers in the linux kernel, you'll need to make sure to compile your kernel using menuconfig to turn HYPERV_TESTING on.
+    My testing tool for the hyperv drivers in the linux kernel, you'll need to make sure to compile your kernel using menuconfig to turn HYPERV_TESTING on kernel (5.3).
 Currently this will inject delays into host to guest communications